The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 Once the facility is operational, up to 30 employees per shift with two or three shifts over each 24 hour period are expected.
 These roles include security, cleaning, marshals, stevedores, Local Authority staff undertaking document checks and inspections and Animal Plant Health Agency inspectors, as well as specialists in environmental health, vets and inspectors.

-What other benefits would the BCP bring to the local area?
+What other benefits will the BCP bring to the local area?

 The BCP supports the long term viability of Holyhead Port and helps safeguard the benefits the Port brings to the local area.
 Establishing a BCP at Holyhead is of national and local significance to the region, Wales and the UK.